isabella232/nefario/README.md

 configured entirely via environment variables.
 Only the `NEFARIO_CONFIG_DIRECTORY` variable is required.

-* **`NEFARIO_CONFIG_DIRECTORIES`**: comma seperated string of directories to watch for modified configuration files.
+* **`NEFARIO_CONFIG_DIRECTORIES`**: colon seperated string of directories to watch for modified configuration files.
 The directories must exist before Nefario is started.

 * **`NEFARIO_MOUNT_ROOT`**: (default: `/srv/docker`) The filesystem path where
   all pod volumes should be created.